elec-e8408-mini-project-2025/project-documentation/README.md

 ## Definitions, acronyms and abbreviations

 **1.user:** the person, or persons, who operate or interract directly with the product.

 **2.hiking session:** an event during which activity data such as step count, travelled distance and average speed are recorded on the LilyGO smartwatch.
 The event begins when user pushes "Start" button and ends when user presses "End" button in hiking session view

+**3.step:** An act or movement of putting one leg in front of the other in walking or running

-**3.step count:** An approximation of taken steps computed by a step algorithm based on BMA423 accelerometer data
+**4.step count:** An approximation of taken steps computed by a step algorithm based on BMA423 accelerometer data

-**4.distance:** An approximation of travelled distance based on the product of a predefined length of average step and the step count
+**5.distance:** An approximation of travelled distance that MUST be based either on an approximation of the length of an average step or on GPS data

+**6.duration:** A count of seconds from the moment counting steps began, based on the RTC module of LilyGO

-**5.average speed:** An average based on the duration of the hiking session and travelled distance
+**7.average speed:** An average based on the duration of the hiking session and travelled distance

+**8.burned calories:** an approximation of calories burned.
+The approximation MUST be based on count of steps and MAY additionally be based on average speed during the trip.

 ## Overview